Path Processing

 are searched by concatenating the base and for example the exclude file.
 If not found, Skyscraper tries to access it with the current working directory as base.
 If it is not found in any of these locations Skyscraper end with an error message.

-If you define a Gamelist folder either via -g
+If you define a relative path Gamelist folder either via -g

-be relative.
-The media folder, if relative, is then assumed to be relative to
+folder, if it is a relative path, is then assumed to be relative to the input

 However, if you selected the Pegasus frontend then the input folder may be relative.
 The input folder and media folder, when relative, are then interpreted by Skyscraper to be relative to the game list folder.